 How to get started with crypto

 So you have decided to buy some crypto, great!
-How and where do you start?
+But how and where do you start?

-In this guide, you learn about the best ways of how to get started with crypto the easy way.
-We will provide you with an easy to follow step by step guide which will have you started buying cryptocurrencies like Bitcoin, Ethereum, Ripple and others in no time!
+In this guide, you will learn about the best ways of how to get started with crypto in the easiest way possible.
+We will provide you with an easy to follow step by step guide which will have you started buying cryptocurrencies like Bitcoin, Ethereum, Ripple and other cryptocurrencies in no time!

 Step 2 – Find the exchange that trades the crypto you want